 When police stop anyone on suspicion of committing a crime, one of their primary goals is to make every attempt to gather evidence in support of an arrest.
 While they have this right, accused individuals also have certain legal rights to avoid incriminating themselves.

-What police can do during a DUI stop
+What police can do during a DUI stop – Georgia DUI rules for Police

 - Ask questions: Naturally, the police have the right to ask questions during an Atlanta DUI stop.
 They even have the right to expect to receive a respectful response to their questions.
 But, even seemingly innocent answers can help the police to find further evidence, so think twice before communicating freely with the police until you have a skilled DUI attorney at your side.